 With that in mind, the NRLCA and the USPS have agreed to a MOU with temporary changes to promote social distancing.
 The terms of this MOU will minimize the possibility of exposure to the coronavirus or the possibility of unknowingly spreading the coronavirus to a larger portion of the workforce.

 The changes are limited to those listed in the MOU.
 There should be no other contractual or work rule changes associated with this MOU.
 It is important that the local parties (i.e., district representatives, local stewards and postmasters, or their designees), immediately discuss potential scheduling and office set up changes which would create a work environment that promotes social distancing.
 It is imperative that if staggering work schedules are considered, the lower evaluated routes, i.e., auxiliary routes be scheduled later in the morning.
 Communication with the carrier(s) is important prior to changing reporting times to keep from disrupting their personal situations such as day care or other time sensitive responsibilities to the extent possible.

 To read the MOU in its entirety please visit NRLCA.org.
 If you have questions or your office intends to implement any of these changes please notify your local steward, Assistant District Representative or District Representative.

 It is the responsibility of each post office, station, and/or branch to provide adequate disinfectant cleaning supplies (including disinfectant wipes) gloves, masks and hand sanitizer.
-If your office is failing to provide you with the above mentioned items please send an email to Joyce.Patteson@nrlca.org.
-We need to ensure the safety of our rural carrier family and other employees as well.
+If your office is failing to provide you with the above mentioned items please send an email to your district representative.